ads40/bare_metal_programming/content/posts/set-up-for-armv8-asm.md

 #   7dc:	d503201f 	nop
 ```

-## Building binaries from assembly code and using the debugger
+## Building binaries from assembly code and starting the debugger

 Working directly with hand-written assembly involves an extra step or two, and
 it is a good idea to be able to use the debugger to step through the compiled